lelandshir/React-Material-UI/README.md

   ### Tips & Trics: Resizing with Grid and useMediaQuery Hook

+  - Grid items must be containers in order to be justified
+  - The `container` prop tells an item to take up a width of 100% of the space avaiable, so `alignItems` could be tricky

   adding margin:

   - Add a style obj of marginBottom: "10em" to the wrapping item container Grid